Shaaali/identity-apps/docs/sdks/javascript.md

 </script>
 ```

-### Get access token
+## Get access token

-Add the following script to a html file and call it from a button.
+Add the following script to the html file and call it from a button.
 This is used to get the access token from the SDK.

-See the [SDK reference](https://github.com/asgardeo/asgardeo-auth-js-sdk#getAccessToken) for details.
+See the [SDK reference](https://github.com/asgardeo/asgardeo-auth-js-sdk#getAccessToken) for more information.

 ```